mapstruct/mapstruct/readme.md

 ## What is MapStruct?

 MapStruct is a Java [annotation processor](http://docs.oracle.com/javase/6/docs/technotes/guides/apt/index.html) for the generation of type-safe and performant mappers for Java bean classes.
+It saves you from writing mapping code by hand, which is a tedious and error-prone task.
+The generator comes with sensible defaults and many built-in type conversions, but it steps out of your way when it comes to configuring or implementing special behavior.

+Compared to mapping frameworks working at runtime, MapStruct offers the following advantages:

+* Fast execution by using plain method invocations instead of reflection
+* Compile-time type safety: Only objects and attributes mapping to each other can be mapped, so there's no accidental mapping of an order entity into a customer DTO, etc.
+* Self-contained code—no runtime dependencies
+* Clear error-reports at build time if:
+  * mappings are incomplete (not all target properties are mapped)
+  * mappings are incorrect (cannot find a proper mapping method or type conversion)
+* Mapping code is easy to debug (or edited by hand—e.g. in case of a bug in the generator)

 To create a mapping between two types, declare a mapper class like this: